spesnova/minimal-dash-app/README.md

 ![health check configuraiton](screenshot.png)

 ### `.devcontainer/devcontainer.json`
-Setting file for [GitHub codespaces](https://github.com/features/codespaces).
+Configuration file for [GitHub codespaces](https://github.com/features/codespaces).
 This is not required to use App Runner.